cuvva/terms/privacy.md

 Here at Cuvva we take your privacy very seriously.
-This notice will tell you how we use your personal information.
+This notice will tell you how we use your personal data.

 ## Who we are

 We're Cuvva Limited (Cuvva, we, our, us).
 We're authorised and regulated by the Financial Conduct Authority (FCA) under number 690273.
 And we're registered with the Information Commissioner's Office under number ZA056769.

-If you have any questions about our handling of personal information, the best way to speak with us is usually in the app.
+If you have any questions about our handling of personal data, the best way to speak with us is usually in the app.
 Otherwise, you can email us at [privacy@cuvva.com](mailto:privacy@cuvva.com), or write to us at Cuvva Limited, 6th Floor, Senna Building, Gorsuch Place, London, E2 8JF.

 You can also contact our Data Protection Officer (DPO) - Aphaia Ltd. They can be contacted by email at dpo@aphaia.co.uk, or you can write to them at Aphaia Ltd, Eagle House, 163 City Road, London, EC1V 1NR.
 It can take a few days to process requests directed to Aphaia, so you might want to send the request to us directly.

-## Your personal information
+## Your personal data

 This means information which identifies you, or can be used with readily available information to identify you.
-We need personal information to see if we can cover you, to calculate the premium, and to help with any claims.
+We need personal data to see if we can cover you, to calculate the premium, and to help with any claims.
 So we'll collect anything we need via the app, our website and any other interactions you might have with us.
 You can find more detail on the information we ask for [here](https://github.com/cuvva/terms/blob/master/questions.md).

 ## Other information we collect

-We collect other information via the app, our website and other interactions you might have with us - to deliver the best service we can.
+We collect other information via the app, our website and other interactions you might have with us to deliver the best service we can.
 All information we collect can be used to help us improve our service, for providing better customer support, and for calculating prices for your quotes.
 Calculating pricing requires automated decision-making and profiling.

 ### Device information